kaist-cp/cs431/README.md

 - TA: [Janggun Lee](https://cp.kaist.ac.kr/janggun.lee)
   + Office Hour: Fri 9:00am-10:00am, [Zoom room](https://us05web.zoom.us/j/5293497056?pwd=OHFyMStoQm83UnY2dzg0ZDgwcWxjUT09) (The passcode is same as the class).
 It is not required, but if you want to come, do so by 9:15am.
 See [below](https://github.com/kaist-cp/cs431#rules) for office hour policy.
     <!-- Fri 9:00am-12:00pm, [Zoom room](https://zoom.us/j/4842624821)(The passcode is same as the class).
 It is not required, but if you want to come, do so by 9:30am.
 See [below](#communication) for office hour policy. -->
+- **IMPORTANT**: you should not expose your work to others.
+In particular, you should not fork the [upstream](https://github.com/kaist-cp/cs431) and push there.

 ## Course description